carpentries/instructor-training/files/intro-slides/slides.md

 Software Carpentry it can vary.
 - highlight the main aspects of the schedule
 - highlight the learning objectives
-- highlight the approach we're using - hands on! - and that all materials are open and freely available to use, develop or share
+- highlight the approach we are using - hands on! - and that all materials are open and freely available to use, develop or share
 - code of conduct - basically be respectful
 - how can people offer feedback or get help